 Here it goes…

-When I was two years old my parents told me that Santa Claus didn’t exist.
 Most people I tell this to, let out a long sighing, “Ohhhh!” as if I just told them that my dog died.
-Yet growing up while knowing the truth about Santa didn’t destroy the magic of Christmas.
-And we did the same thing with our own kids when they were young.
+But for me knowing the truth about Santa did NOT destroy the magic of Christmas when I was growing up.

-The “you be good this year otherwise Santa won’t give you any gifts” aspect of Christmas is a little problematic for parents, like you and me, who choose to raise their kids knowing that they are loved unconditionally.
-But the my discomfort with Santa doesn’t end there.
+The “you be good this year otherwise Santa won’t give you any gifts” aspect of Christmas is a little problematic for parents, like you and me, who are trying to raise their kids with the knowledge that they are loved unconditionally–that kids don’t have to “be good” to deserve our love.

 Historically the story of Santa is actually about unconditional love; it’s the story of Saint Nicholas